1.What is the traditional legal process for divorce?

 23. My spouse and I did marriage counseling.
 Is it a good idea to do "divorce counseling"?

 Families that have some kind of therapeutic support seem to do better with their divorce, probably because it improves their cooperation and communication.
-Here are the names of some therapists, listed alphabetically, that have been recommended to me over the years and that seem willing to take referrals:
+We have a list of recommended therapists that we can provide to you.

 "Making the right choices sometimes feels like a delicate balancing act.
 Getting answers will reduce your anxiety."